eurdoch/pprog/README.md

 max_context = 128000
 max_output_tokens = 8096
 ```
 The program that generates and edits code in the backend uses the `check_cmd` to check compilation or successful operation.
-In this case `node index.js` will be run to check for any errors in code changes and then loop to fix these changes if they exist.
+In this case `timeout 3s node index.js` will be run to check for any errors and if they exist new changes will be made to correct them until all errors are gone.
+You're free to change `check_cmd` to anything you want for the given program.
 For compiled projects using a langauge like Rust, `check_cmd` would be `"cargo check"`.
+For intepreted languages it will depend on the type of program.
+For long lived programs like a web server, you can use the timeout trick above (`gtimeout` on Macbooks) to check for any initial runtime errors.
+For intepreted programs that are not long lived simply running the program (like `node short-lived-script.js`) should work.
+Note that if not using a timeout for interpreted programs, the chat will not continue until the program completes.

 An Anthropic account is assumed on init, but OpenAI-compatible APIs can be used as well.
 For example, to use OpenAI you can change config to
 ```
 provider = "openai"
 model = "gpt-4o"